renewable fuels and products

 Chevron has joined more than 120 companies in the Getting to Zero Coalition, a partnership between the Global Maritime Forum, the Friends of Ocean Action, and the World Economic Forum.
 It brings together participants from across the shipping value chain to get commercially viable deep-sea zero-emissions vessels into operation by 2030 to support the International Maritime Organization’s ambition to reduce GHG emissions from shipping by at least 50% by 2050.

-We continue to lead in the development of renewable base oil through our patented technology and majority ownership in Novvi, a California-based company that engages in the development, production, marketing, and distribution of high-performance base oils.
+We continue to lead in the development of renewable base oil through our patented technology and majority ownership in Novvi, a California-based company that engages in the development, production, marketing and distribution of high-performance base oils.
 Together, Chevron and Novvi leverage the complementary technologies of Chevron’s expertise in hydroprocessing and Novvi’s innovative use of renewable feedstocks to enable us to integrate this renewable base oil into our lubricant product lines.
-We’ve developed the first commercially viable renewable automotive engine oil—Havoline Pro-RS®—with life cycle emissions that are 35% lower than to those of conventional motor oil of equal viscosity.
-To date, we have a portfolio of patents, including some that target fuel economy, electric vehicle fluids, and equipment life extension, all using renewable base oil.
+We have developed the first commercially viable renewable automotive engine oil – Havoline Pro-RS® – with lifecycle emissions that are 35% lower than those of conventional motor oil of equal viscosity.
+To date, we have a portfolio of patents, including some that target fuel economy, electric vehicle fluids and equipment life extension, all using renewable base oil.